 Place the sugar, cloves, allspice and cinnamon sticks in a large, clean bottling jar with a lid.
 Slice up the pear, avoiding the core, and place wedges into the jar.
 Add the orange peel.

 Using a funnel, pour vodka until it reaches the top.
-I used approximately 3 cups.
 Shake well until the sugar dissolves.
-Then store away.
+Then store away for 2 weeks.